 Standardized testing has become a basic component of accountability for students, teachers, administrators, schools, and school systems in Georgia and other states.
 Communities rely on their schools' standardized test scores to determine the success of their schools and to compare them to other communities.
 Test scores also have a major impact on the economic future of communities.
 New industries use test scores as a major factor in selecting locations for new facilities.
-As a result of national and state accountability ratings, standardized testing has become important to all states.
-When tests are properly administered, scored, and interpreted with a high degree of professionalism, all of the stakeholders can be guided to make reliable and appropriate decisions.
+As a result of national and state accountability ratings, standardized testing has become important to all states as well as within Gwinnett County Public Schools.
+When tests are properly administered, scored, and interpreted with a high degree of professionalism, all stakeholders can be guided to make reliable and appropriate decisions.
 A good testing program provides the following benefits: